Venice Canals, Italy

 - Gondola Rides: Traveling by gondola on the Grand Canal gives you romantic and stunning views of the city’s grand buildings.

-- Bridges: Famous bridges like the Rialto Bridge and the Scalzi Bridge cross the Grand Canal acting as the main way to get from one side to the other.
+- Bridges: Famous bridges like the Rialto Bridge and the Scalzi Bridge cross the Grand Canal as the main way to get from one side.

 The Grand Canal isn’t just for tourists.
-It plays a big part in everyday Venice life.
+It plays a significant role in everyday Venetian life.
 Regular boats carry both locals and visitors around the city.

 Bacino Orseolo